-Perform procedural animation and rigging with CAT, biped, and crowd animation functionality.
+Perform procedural animation and character rigging with CAT, biped, and crowd animation tools.
 Use the Skin modifier and CAT Muscle for smoother, more precise control of skeletal deformation.
 Rig complex mechanical assemblies and characters with custom skeletons using 3ds Max bones, inverse kinematics (IK) solvers, and customizable rigging tools.
 Wire 1-way and 2-way relationships between controllers to help create simplified 3D animation interfaces.

-Use a number of keyframe and procedural animation tools for almost any parameter in your scene.
+Use keyframe and procedural animation tools for almost any parameter in your scene.
 View and edit animation trajectories directly in the viewport.
 Implement custom animation controls by wiring UI elements, such as sliders and spinners, to an object's animatable tracks, and control multiple attributes with a single slider.
 Use the Dopesheet to edit slide, move, and scale keys or sets of keys in both time and value.